mavvystudio/minigql/README.md

 # MiniGQL - A Minimalist Nodejs Graphql Server

-Setting up a nodejs graphql server should be simple.
+Setting up a nodejs graphql server should be simple, right?

 ## Setup